 In one study, 88% of people that took oral capsaicin observed hair regrowth.
 In another study, applying a topical serum similar in structure to capsaicin stimulated hair regrowth in 50% of users.

 Caffeine boosts cellular proliferation, counteracts the inhibitory effects of testosterone on hair growth, and extends the duration of the hair growth phase (anagen).

-Oral l-cysteine in combination with retinol was assessed to treat diffuse alopecia and resulted in enhanced hair density and anagen rate .
-Oral l-cysteine combined with histidine, copper, and zinc improved mean change in total hair count after 50 weeks in 24 people with androgenetic hair loss.
+Oral l-cysteine in combination with retinol was assessed to treat diffuse alopecia and resulted in enhanced hair density and anagen rate.
+Oral l-cysteine combined with histidine, copper, and zinc improved the mean change in total hair count after 50 weeks in 24 people with androgenetic hair loss.

 Epigallocatechin gallate (EGCG) stimulates human hair growth via its proliferative effect on the hair follicle.
 It was also found to block the activity of 5α reductase activity that converts testosterone to DHT.

 Rosemary leaf oil is a natural plant extract that stimulates hair regrowth and promotes a healthy scalp and thicker hair.
-It helps to Improve blood circulation and vascularity to the scalp, which helps the regeneration of follicles, a similar effect shown by minoxidil.
+It helps improve blood circulation and vascularity to the scalp, which allows the regeneration of follicles, a similar effect shown by minoxidil.